portertech/portertech/content/posts/nfs-root.md

 allow bootp;
 ddns-update-style none;
 default-lease-time 31556952; # one year
-max-lease-time 31556952; # Otherwise the static assignment expires at 24h and the NFS root breaks. ignore client-updates;
+max-lease-time 31556952; # otherwise the static assignment expires at 24h and the NFS root breaks. ignore client-updates;
 update-static-leases on;